Frequently Asked Questions

 University police have primary responsibility for developing and deploying services, programs and strategies for maintaining a safe campus.
 University police provide a full range of services 24 hours a day, 365 days a year and patrol campus on foot, ATV, bicycle and vehicle.
 Some of these services include investigating reports of crimes, conducting follow-up investigations as necessary, and filing criminal charges or referring matters (as appropriate) to another department or agency.

-Police operations are supported by a Communications Center, which is staffed by trained and certified dispatchers who answer calls for service, dispatch officers and other emergency services to incidents, operate closed circuit camera systems and monitor intrusion, fire and environmental alarms.
+Police operations are supported by a Communications Center, which is staffed by trained dispatchers who answer calls for service, dispatch officers and other emergency services to incidents, operate closed circuit camera systems and monitor intrusion, fire and environmental alarms.

 What kind of testing is required to become a University Police Officer?